 - Will your leaders begin working on solutions to the organization’s immediate problems?

-- Will more assessment and/or training be required?
+- Will more assessments and/or training be required?

 Set the expectations right from the start.
 This is a worthwhile and challenging journey, which you plan for and undertake step-by-step with the goal being a successful transition.